 - Use Office Analytics to Optimize Your Space: Make data-driven decisions about your workplace.
 By tracking how and when your office is used, you can adapt your layout, manage resources efficiently, and ensure your physical space truly serves your team's needs.

-What is Hybrid Work Software for HR?
+So, What Exactly is Hybrid Work Software?

 Hybrid work software is a set of digital tools that helps you manage a team that splits their time between the office and remote work.
 Think of it as the operational backbone for your flexible work model.
 Its main job is to smooth out the complexities of having people in different places, ensuring everyone stays connected, productive, and on the same page.
 For HR teams, this software is essential for creating a fair and efficient work environment where every employee has the resources they need to succeed.